8 Ways on How To Lower SHBG Count Naturally

 Conclusion on How to Lower SHBG Count

-There you go, 9 scientifically proven ways on how to lower SHBG levels and increase your free testosterone levels.
+There you go, eight scientifically-proven ways on how to lower SHBG levels and increase your free testosterone levels.

 However do remember that when decreasing SHBG, you’re not only freeing bound up testosterone, but also bound up estrogen.